-OBJECTIVE METRIC Objectives & Prioritization Metrics Improve freight reliability on the Interstate and NHS to support regional and national commerce.
+ion OBJECTIVE METRIC ves & Pri Metric Improve freight reliability on the Interstate and NHS to support regional and national commerce.
 System Performance Metric: Project would improve freight safety or system management or Interstate system, per Federal performance measures.
 CMP Provide improvements to the truck freight system, including movement from the origin/destination in the region and/or through the region.
 Project includes design features that would improve freight movement and connections to regional freight destinations.
 Features may include an increase in corridor load limits or alternative truck routes.
+CMP

-CMP Policy Objective: Improve reliability and reduce delay for freight operations.
+OBJECTIVE METRIC Policy Objective: Improve reliability and reduce delay for freight operations.
 Policy objective, no project scoring.
 CMP Policy Objective: Delineate and maintain a regional comprehensive freight network and prioritize investments for these regional connections.
 Project includes freight improvements for infrastructure identified within the regional freight corridor.